🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Semrush's landing page.

 Dynamic Yield kept it focused.
-Rather than a few paragraphs of copy, they broke down the bullet list of reasons to use their product.
+Rather than a few paragraphs of copy, they broke down the quick bulleted list of reasons to use their product.
 Bolding specific words allows for easy skimming.

-Their social proof consists of displaying big brands that already use their product and noting a few awards.
+Their social proof consists of displaying big brand logos that already use their product and noting a few awards.

 B2B landing pages - dynamic yield